upinggo/lianjia-node/README.md

 # lianjia-node
-the Reptile of lianjia to get the info about shanghaihouse
+the bots for lianjia to get the info about the houses of SHANGHAI